2024 Annual Report

 The Workforce Development Ecosystem Map is an interactive map offering visual representation of workforce organizations, programs and resources available in Polk, Dallas and Warren counties.
 This map was launched as an initiative of Capital Crossroads in partnership with the Greater Des Moines Partnership.

-Workforce Development in Action
+Iowa Workforce Development

 Economic Impact Study of WIOA Title I in Central Iowa